Part12: Methodological issues in [TS:250-255]: Tigay vs Lambert/Millard on the evidential value of "differences" (gilgy10.html)

 So, given that GE is not even an exemplar or 'control' for its OWN historical culture groups, I cannot see why we should grant that it should/could be assumed to be an exemplar or 'control' for how non-Meso-X compositional processes worked.
 There would need to be some 'evidence' given (and successfully defended) before one could assume that any 'differences are not decisive' principle could be extrapolated from it to the biblical texts (since we have already seen that said principle could NOT be extrapolated to even its 'culture-kindred' literatures).

-What Tigay would have to show is the the Genesis (or broader biblical, for that matter) narrative is closer in 'genre' to the literary-only GE than to 'foundational', 'national epic', and 'products of nationalism' such as EE, Erra, etc.
+What Tigay would have to show is that the Genesis (or broader biblical, for that matter) narrative is closer in 'genre' to the literary-only GE than to 'foundational', 'national epic', and 'products of nationalism' such as EE, Erra, etc.

 And this, I submit, would be very difficult to do.
 He might could fare better with Job or Ecclesiastes, but to demonstrate that Genesis was based on 'interesting, but who cares?' sources AND that it was not written as a foundational document for Israel (at some time or another--any time would do, actually) would require new data to emerge....(smile).